docunid/readthemanuals.md/docs/chromeos/index.md

 # chromeos

-When I decided NOT to take my latest (somewhat fragile) powerbook on a rough holiday AND Google officially unveiled Project Crostini, I decided to take my cheap-years-old-dust-collecting XE303C12 chromebook for a makeover.
+When I decided NOT to take my latest (somewhat fragile and expensive) powerbook on a rough holiday AND Google officially unveiled Project Crostini, I decided to take my cheap-years-old-dust-collecting XE303C12 chromebook for a makeover.
 Linux apps on Chrome OS is usefull on a machine that is not costing too much when damaged.